 Perhaps the only country in the world that most closely made the transition to a form of Socialism is Cuba (which is of course being attacked economically by the US), although that still has the authoritarianism and corruption thing going on as well to an extent (because of monetary systems), but there is also a lot of good going on there too.
 Of course, US sanctions against Cuba have greatly thwarted its potential progress.

 All of the others are the plethora of failed Socialist experiments.
-Again, many of these historical examples of attempts to become Socialist may have some of the technical traits of Socialism, but did not have the requisite eco-humanistic values required for real success which is why they failed.
+Again, many of these historical examples of attempts to become Socialist may have some of the technical traits of Socialism, but did not have the requisite eco-humanistic values required for real success which is why they failed and became authoritarian.
 An amazing and well-meaning process without holistic eco-humanistic values is destined to become a corrupt soulless thing as we have well seen throughout history.

 “Well, but didn’t we cover above that planned economies like Walmart and Amazon work though?”
 Yes, yes we did say that, but you should also know that their logistics and planning may be an amazing feat of technical engineering, but their organization’s values are crap which means they exploit their employees, the government, and harm other businesses and the environment, while supporting unethical businesses and countries in the process.
 This is the soulless Capitalist process which does not care for anything beyond profit.
 This is all because of that Tension problem, that complete lack of care for Humanity and the Environment which is core requisite for Capitalism’s existence.
 Capitalism’s continued existence requires an abject rejection of our mutual Interdependence with each other and the Natural World, and is therefore destined the fail as we are well seeing with Climate Change leading to Humanity’s inevitable extinction.

 III.
 How might an RBE playout, if it ever did?